rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 |

-This cops checks for indentation of the first non-blank non-comment line in a file.
+This cop checks for indentation of the first non-blank non-comment line in a file.

 ### Examples